Adolf Lüderitz

 Franz Adolf Eduard Lüderitz (16 July 1834 – end of October 1886) was a German merchant and the founder of German South West Africa, Imperial Germany's first colony.
 The coastal town of Lüderitz, located in the ǁKaras Region of southern Namibia, is named after him.

 Early life

 Lüderitz was born on 16 July 1834 in the German city-state of Bremen to tobacco merchant Adolf Lüderitz and his wife Wilhelmine.
 He had one younger brother who later became his assistant.
 After graduating from school, Lüderitz attended the Handelsschule (Merchant's Gymnasium) in Bremen and then worked as an intern in his father's business.

 Between 1854 and 1859, he travelled among tobacco bourses in North America.
 He took up a position in Mexico, but the trader soon went bankrupt.
-He then bought a tobacco farm himself which was destroyed shortly thereafter during the Reform War.
-Bankrupt, he returned to Germany in 1859 and entered his father's business.
-His 1866 marriage to Emilie Louise (born 1836) made him financially independent.
+He then bought a tobacco farm himself which was destroyed shortly thereafter in the turmoil of the Reform War.
+Bankrupt, he returned to Germany in 1859 and joined his father's business.
+His 1866 marriage to the wealthy Bermen native Emilie Louise (born 1836) made him financially independent.
 Three children were born to them.
 When Lüderitz's father died in 1878 he took over the tobacco business.